CyrusNajmabadi/lang-design/CollectionLiterals.md

     - If `T` supports [collection initializers](https://github.com/dotnet/csharplang/blob/main/spec/expressions.md#collection-initializers), then:

-        - if the type `T` contains an accessible constructor with a single parameter '`int capacity`', then the literal is translated as:
+        - if the type `T` contains an accessible constructor with a single parameter `int capacity`, then the literal is translated as:

             ```c#
             T __result = new T(capacity: __len);